 Orientation Frequently Asked Questions

-Is New Student Orientation mandatory?
+Is New Student Orientation programming mandatory?

-How much does the program cost?
+How much does participation cost?

 QUESTIONS FREQUENTLY ASKED BY STUDENTS: